arkottke/pystrata/README.md

 pysra
 =====

-Site Response Analysis Toolkit for Python
+Site Response Analysis Toolkit for Python.

+Far from being ready to be used.